m-lab/website/_pages/bigquery_examples.md

 |----------------|
 |           74535|

-## Computing distributions of tests across users: How many users have run a certain number of tests?
+## Computing Distributions of Tests Across Users: How Many Users Have Run a Certain Number of Tests?

 Some IP addresses may have many initiated tests, while others may have only a few tests.
 To assess the representation of each IP address, we can classify the IP address based on the number of tests it has initiated.